-Maintenance Dose (IVIg) - 0.4-0.6g/kg every four weeks or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
+• Maintenance Dose (IVIg) - 0.4-0.6g/kg every 4 weeks or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
 More frequent dosing to achieve IgG trough level of up to 9 g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age-specific serum IgG reference range.
-A total dose of up to 1 g/kg may be given over any four-week period.
-For chronic disseminated enterovirus infection, a higher dose (up to 2g/kg) can be requested.
-Please state 'treatment of chronic disseminated enterovirus infection' as the reason in the pop-up box.
+A total dose of up to 1 g/kg may be given over any 4 week period.

-Subcutaneous administration of immunoglobulin can be considered as an alternative to IVIg.
+This dose is also available as subcutaneous immunoglobulin.

-- Supplementary Dose (IVIg) One additional dose of 0.4 g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4 g/L. This dose is also available as subcutaneous immunoglobulin. - Loading Dose (SCIg) One loading dose of 0.4 g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4 g/L. This dose is also available as intravenous immunoglobulin. - Disseminated Enterovirus Dose (SCIg) One dose of 2g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.
-A maintenance dose (i.e. 2g/kg) for chronic disseminated enterovirus infection can be requested through the Maintenance Dose.
-Please state 'treatment of chronic disseminated enterovirus infection' as the reason in the pop-up box.
+• Supplementary Dose (IVIg) - One additional dose of 0.4 g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4 g/L. Please provide IgG level in comment box below.

+This dose is also available as subcutaneous immunoglobulin.

+Loading Dose (SCIg) - One loading dose of 0.4 g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4 g/L. This dose is also available as intravenous immunoglobulin.

+Disseminated Enterovirus Dose (SCIg) - One dose of 2 g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.